sqz-xy/gad-sdk/docs_sphinx/longform/gad-files.rst

 The .gad CSV file is undeniably large.
 Since this is primarily a debugging / experimentation tool, it has been designed for human readability more than efficiency.
-Most users will find it easier to generate theses files using the CSV encoding functionality in the SDK, though they can be created manually.
+Most users will find it easier to generate theses files using the CSV encoding functionality in the SDK, though they can be created manually using the file format below.

 .. csv-table:: CSV File Format
    :file: assets/gad-file-format.csv